C-Sto/WACTF_Pub/Challenge_Dev_Guide/README.md

 ## Flag Format

-Flag format is: `WACTF{FLAG_OF_YOUR_CHOICE}` (obviously nothing that could be considered generally offensive) - For challenges that players may be able to `strings` (or similar) the flag when you don't want them to, you can specify your own flag format, ensure this is documented in the challenge doco provided with your deliverable.
+Flag format is: `WACTF2{FLAG_OF_YOUR_CHOICE}` (obviously nothing that could be considered generally offensive) - For challenges that players may be able to `strings` (or similar) the flag when you don't want them to, you can specify your own flag format, ensure this is documented in the challenge doco provided with your deliverable.

 ## What Now?